These recorded webinars let you hear directly from experts – on YOUR time!

 Dr. Krishna Nemali from Purdue University talks about his lab’s work developing plant-monitoring techniques using affordable and easy-to-use devices, such as smartphones and low-cost remote sensors.
 These ‘smart sensors’ capture and process plant images to generate economically useful information including seedling counts, plant growth rate, height and width, nitrogen status, and color development (and potentially many other traits).
 In addition to aiding in plant monitoring, these devices can train workforce with plant growth and quality related issues.
 The APTUS app will be available for Android and iPhone users in Spring 2022.
 A virtual demonstration is part of the webinar.

-Staying Alive: Strategies to improve shelf life of spring crops, part of OMAFRA’s 2021 Controlled Environment Agriculture Webinar Series
+Staying Alive: Strategies to improve shelf life of spring crops, part of OMAFRA’s 2021 Controlled Environment Agriculture Webinar Series (now GrowON!)

 Recorded November 18, 2021.
 Running time: 56 min.